Symposium

 This one-day symposium sets out to stimulate new inquiry into the histories and futures of ‘land art’ in Britain.

-Seeking to understand the afterlives of ‘land art’ – and the contentious nature of the label, which many artists have distanced themselves from – this symposium examines the approaches, techniques, materials, and modes of documentation associated with the movement, and the ways it continues to inform contemporary art today.
+Seeking to understand the afterlives of ‘land art’ – and the contentious nature of the label – this symposium examines the approaches, techniques, materials, and modes of documentation associated with the movement, and the ways it continues to inform contemporary art today.

 This event is programmed to coincide with Passing Strange: British Land Art Through Time at Henry Moore Institute.